 Mount Holly was a part of the Revolutionary War in the Battle of Iron Works Hill.
 Treasured sites still stand today and remind locals and visitors of the rich history of this town.
 Nestled between Mount Holly history are delicious eateries that definitely require a visit.

 This three-hour food tour will include historical information about the town as you walk through the narrow streets.
 You’ll taste what The Robin's Nest is known for and that's their homemade soups.
-Dig into a delicious South American breakfast at Kitchen 87 and we'll stop by The Local for delicious pub fare.
+We'll stop by The Local for delicious pub fare.
+The newest restaurant on the block is Yaad Man Restaurant & Grill for a taste of Jamaican Cuisine.
 The tour will also consist of a sampling of alcoholic beverages.
 Village Idiot Brewing Company will have craft beer available as you chow down.
-Sample wine and chocolate as you walk through Gallery 72 and Abstract Expressions, filled with contemporary art and fine art photography.
+Enjoy an espresso demo and lesson at Colonial Cafe, which houses coffee from local roaster Evermore Coffee Roasters.
+We also have tea and coffee for non-espresso drinkers.
 To wrap up the tour, there will be a sweet treat at Vincent’s Homemade Ice Cream.

 Vendor samples and locations are subject to change.

 What Is Not Included?
-Additional beverages outside of the provided water and the featured alcoholic beverages in the tour are not included.
+Additional beverages outside of the provided water are not included.

 Cost: $65.00 per person